Year 1 Baby Costs: It's More Than You Think

 Miscellaneous Baby Costs That Could Impact Your Budget

-The USDA's estimates regarding child costs (PDF) also includes a few factors we didn't already discuss.
+The USDA's estimates of child costs (PDF) also includes a few factors we didn't already discuss.
 Namely, having a child may lead to increased costs for:

 The USDA estimates that the highest costs in the first two years include housing, child care and transportation.

-If you need to increase your bedroom count to give your child a room, first-year costs can skyrocket, particularly in Seattle.
-You may use more utilities if you're washing cloth diapers or onesies or heating and lighting an extra bedroom.
+Increasing the number of bedrooms in your house can lead to first-year costs skyrocketing, particularly in Seattle.
+You may also use more utilities if you're washing cloth diapers or onesies or heating and lighting an extra bedroom.

-You might feel a larger vehicle with more room is needed.
+You might feel a larger vehicle is needed.
 All of the above could lead to higher monthly payments in the form of a mortgage or rent, utility bills or a car loan.

 How To Avoid Debt When Having a Baby